scxut/Capstone-Project/README.md

 	-Finished the credits screen with a working button that takes you back to the main menu -Created a game over screen that the player will see after defeating the boss -broke the entire game :)
-	-fixed the game three hours later (restored backup, I would go into more depth but I don't understand how I did)
+	-fixed the game three hours later (don't understand how, I restarted unity and everything worked.
+Not questioning it)

 	Week8:
 	-Created a third level (i dont like game design :/ )